4ms/metamodule-plugin-sdk/docs/wav-file-stream.md

 `load()` loads a file, given the path.
 The path should contain the volume, for example:
 `sdc:/samples/loop84bpm.wav`.
 This function returns true if the file was successfully loaded or false if not.
 The buffer will be allocated or resized if necessary to accomodate the new file size.
-The filesystem will read the and the file will be open until `unload()` is called.
+The file will be open until `unload()` is called.
 This cannot be called from the audio context.

 `unload()` closes the .wav file and clears the buffer.
 It does not release the memory of the buffer.
 This cannot be called from the audio context.